AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/adobe-media-analytics/index.md

 <InlineAlert variant="info" slots="text"/>

 This extension requires the [Adobe Analytics extension](../adobe-analytics/index.md).
-You must add the Analytics extension to your Launch property and make sure the extension is correctly configured.
+You must add the Analytics extension to your mobile property and make sure the extension is correctly configured.

 <TabsBlock orientation="horizontal" slots="heading, content" repeat="3"/>